elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 Source: <https://javascript.info/string#quotes>

-### Can you explain the difference between single quotes, double quotes, and backticks?
+### Can you explain the difference between single quotes, double quotes, and back-ticks?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Single and double quotes are essentially the same.</div><br />
   <div><strong>Technical Response:</strong> Single and double quotes are essentially the same.
-Backticks, however, allow us to embed any expression into the string, by wrapping it in $&#123;…&#125; .
-Another advantage of using backticks is that they allow a string to span multiple lines.<br /><br />
+Back-ticks, however, allow us to embed any expression into the string, by wrapping it in $&#123;…&#125; .
+Another advantage of using back-ticks is that they allow a string to span multiple lines.<br /><br />
   </div>
   </div>
 </details>